 “At last, my old friend!”
 Count Pelko Soturi almost sang the greeting as he slid from his horse in front of the guard of honor and embraced Baron Stim.
 The Barron had rushed over to assist his guest, whose foot had gotten stuck in the stirrup.

 A hustle and bustle filled the modest square across from the town gate.
 Lo Pheng swept his eyes over the brothers that had arrived with Count Soturi.
 The broad-shouldered Lee Phang, the seasoned Wan Xin and the pint-sized Liu Chen were all of a very high rank, warriors-of-virtue.
-He caught the hardly noticeable nod of Wan Xin’s chin, confirming that Baron Stim was now under their guard, and took a closer look at the temple warriors.
-The warrior’s code of the Shadow Clan stipulated that eyes were not to be directed at the person under protection, but at the dangers that threatened him.
-Yet the code also contained a passage unknown to the clients of the Shadow Clan.
-“When you look upon the stream of life, you will see floods and dry spells up ahead.
-But remember that the disturbance of permanence is just as dangerous as the ordering of chaos,” the primordial mother of the clan had taught Lo Pheng’s distant ancestors.
-Lo Pheng could not recall a previous occasion when inquisitors and temple warriors arrived in Wodan together.
-This was something to ponder.
-And yet not even his own death could disturb the equanimity of a warrior-of-peace.
+He caught the hardly noticeable nod of Wan Xin’s chin, confirming that Baron Stim was now under their guard, and took a closer look at the servants.
+The warrior’s code of the Shadow Clan prescribed that eyes were not to be directed at the person under protection, but at the dangers that threatened him.
+Yet the code also contained a passage unknown to the clients of the Shadow Clan, and with the appearance of the Inquisition and especially the temple warriors, it was this passage that worried Lo Pheng most of all.
+Although worried was perhaps the wrong word.
+Nothing, not even his own death, could worry a warrior-of-peace.
 Every waking moment he simply did whatever had to be done, and to ensure that his future actions were the right ones, he needed to understand the intentions of these special guests from the capital.

 They were twelve in number.
 The gaunt beardless old coachman with the insignia of the Inquisition—a strix-encrusted silver medallion bearing two axes in saltire—was rummaging under the canopy of the wagon.
 The youngish, almost dwarflike, little fellow with the clean-shaven skull, black eyebrows and thin lips was wandering lazily around the square.
 Judging from his cowl and the apron tied behind his back, he was an executioner.
 The remaining ones, whom Lo Pheng supposed to be temple warriors, were busy with the horses.
-Just one of them, a foppish, broad-shouldered man took the liberty of removing his cowl, stopped, put his hands on his hips and returned Lo Pheng’s look with undisguised interest.
+Just one of them, a foppish, broad-shouldered man and the only one to have cast off his cowl, stopped moving, put his hands on his hips and returned Lo Pheng’s look with undisguised interest.

 “Leave him, Nakoma,” the Inquisitor advised, not suspecting that Lo Pheng could hear every word.
 “It’s an Eikon like the ones who protect the Count.
 An expensive buckle on a sturdy belt.
 Just for decoration.
 I never could understand why anyone would need an expensive belt if you can gird yourself with a rope?”

 A sword bearer of the Temple of Divine Wrath, Lo Pheng thought to himself.
 So, he had been right.
 The sentinels of the Primate and the sanctuary guardians of the Temple were the best warriors in Frisia.
-Sometimes they were referred to as temple warriors.
 No-one knew who or how many they were or where they got trained.
-Some even doubted their existence.
+Some even wondered about their existence.
 And yet here they were in Wodan.
 Why had they left the Temple?
 What were they scheming?
 And why was one of them clearly breaking their own rules?